Fernando Diniz

 Fernando Diniz Silva (born 27 March 1974) is a Brazilian professional football coach and former player who played as a midfielder.
-He is the current head coach of Vasco da Gama.
+He is the current head coach of Corinthians.

 Diniz is widely recognized in Brazil for his unique style of tactical structure, prioritizing ball control, and having something close to a modern style of Jogo Bonito.
-Initially compared to Pep Guardiola's tiki-taka, his style of play is described as "Relationism" or colloquially in Brazil as the Dinizismo.
+Initially compared to Pep Guardiola's tiki-taka, his style of play is described in Brazil as the Dinizismo.

 Playing career

 Born in Patos de Minas, Minas Gerais, Diniz started his career with Juventus-SP in 1993.
 In 1996, he moved to Guarani, but agreed to a contract with Palmeiras shortly after.

 In 1997, Diniz moved to Palmeiras' fierce rivals Corinthians, featuring regularly during his two-year spell at the club.
 He subsequently represented Paraná, Fluminense, Flamengo, Juventude, Cruzeiro and Santos, all in the top tier.

 In 2006, Diniz signed for Paulista, and later played for Santo André and Gama.
 He retired with the latter in 2008, aged 34.